Modular Unified Solver of the Equation of State

 The MUSES cyberinfrastructure is more than the Calculation Engine.
 We are building a cloud native deployment system based on the latest container technologies, leveraging the power of Kubernetes to create a reproducible environment compatible with a wide range of hosting platforms.
 Individuals and organizations can deploy their own MUSES on-premises, utilizing their own backend computing solutions and maintaining full control over their data.

-COLLABORATIVE TOOLS
+COLLABORATIVE TOOLS & SERVICES

 Community Forum